-Wages during lockdown period a matter between employer, employee, Centre tells SC
+No coercive action against employers, says SC on Centre’s order on wages

+New Delhi, June 04: The Supreme Court has reserved its verdict on a batch of petitions challenging the Centre's March 29 order asking employers to pay full wages to employees for the lockdown period.

+The court said that no coercive action will be taken against any employer for violating the order of the Ministry of Home Affairs.

-New Delhi, June 04: The Centre has told the Supreme Court that payment of wages to workers during the lockdown period is a matter between the employers and the employees.
+Earlier the Centre told the Court that payment of wages to workers during the lockdown period is a matter between the employers and the employees.

 The Centre also said that it would not want to interfere in the matter.
 The submission comes days after the Centre had said that it had directed the full payment of wages during the lockdown.